cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 group: filibuster
 ---

+_In this blog post, we are reporting on results from May 2020, that were used in the original development of the first Filibuster prototype._

 # Fault Taxonomy

 Before my automated resilience testing tool, **[Filibuster](http://filibuster.cloud)**, was targeted at the resilience testing of microservice applications, it was targeted at the testing of distributed protocols, while in the development phase.